-Trina Bourke is a Vocational Rehabilitation (VR) Supervisor in the state's Southern District.
-Growing up she has always had a passion for assisting people with disabilities, especially the Deaf and Hard of Hearing and spent most of her childhood training to be an American Sign Language Interpreter.
-Her plans changed once she attended college.
-As an undergraduate, she found herself in an American Sign Language (ASL) Class with students from the Master's in Vocational Rehabilitation program.
-That class introduced her to the world of VR, and she found it was a perfect fit for her career goals.
+Trina Bourke is a Vocational Rehabilitation (VR) Supervisor in the state's Southern District...
+Growing up she has always had a passion for assisting people with disabilities, especially the Deaf and Hard of Hearing and spent most of her childhood training to be an American Sign Language Interpreter but her plans changed once she attended college.
+As an undergraduate, she found herself in an American Sign Language (ASL) Class with students from the Masters in VR program.
+That class introduced her to the world of VR, and she found it was a perfect fit for her areer goals.

 She completed her undergraduate degree at Western Oregon University in Psychology.
 During her senior year, she was chosen for an internship to work for the Oregon Vocational Rehabilitation Program.
-In this placement, she interned with a counselor who worked with the Deaf and Hard of Hearing population.
+In this placement, she interned with a counselor who worked with the Deaf and

+Hard of Hearing.
 She attended weekly meetings at the Oregon School for the Deaf and they hired her to be a Dormitory Counselor for middle school girls.
 During the four years she was there, she completed her master's degree in Vocational Rehabilitation with an emphasis in Deafness from Western Oregon University.

-In 2002, Trina was hired by the State of Wisconsin's Vocational Rehabilitation program and was there for 10 years covering general cases, sensory cases, Supported Employment (MH/ DD) and transition students.
+In 2002, Trina was hired by the State of Wisconsin's Vocational Rehabilitation program and was there for 10 years.
+She worked in the Wausau, Wi area and her caseload covered general cases, sensory cases, Supported Employment (MH/DD) and transition students.
 Besides counseling, Trina was also on several statewide and local teams and trained and supervised interns for the local office.

-In 2013, Nevada VR hired Trina on as a Rehabilitation Counselor (RC) III at the Maryland Parkway JobConnect.
+In 2013, Nevada's BVR hired Trina on as a Rehabilitation Counselor III at the Maryland Parkway Job Connect.
 She immediately felt that this position helped her grow as a counselor and leader because of the opportunities the position provided.
 As a RC III, she served as a counselor but also supervised a staff consisting of a Rehabilitation Counselor II and Rehabilitation Technician.
-Trina shined in this position, accomplishing professional milestones in areas in which she is passionate.
-These include helping clients become successfully employed and self-sufficient, being a lead counselor for the Pathway to Work Supported Employment Training Program at Centennial Hills hospital site and the University of Nevada, Las Vegas; participating on many internal teams to improve policies, create resources, develop meaningful training and mentoring interns to become successful Vocational Rehabilitation Counselors.
+Trina shined in in this position accomplishing professional milestones she is passionate about including: successfully assisting several clients to become employed and becoming self-sufficient; being a lead counselor for the Pathway to Work Supported Employment Training Program: Centennial Hills site and the University of Nevada, Las Vegas (UNLV) Career Connect Program; participating in many district teams to improve policies, resources, training and mentoring an intern to become a successful Rehabilitation Counselor.